marsbos/koh/README.md

 **Forget the Virtual DOM.
 Embrace the Closure.**

 Koh JS is not your replacement for React or Vue.
 It is another way of thinking altogether.
 It is a surgical, `high-performance` reactive UI engine `specifically designed` for the **Island Architecture**.
-While others build monolithic trees, Koh builds independent, bulletproof islands that live and breathe inside any environment—from legacy Magento stores to modern static sites.
+While others build monolithic trees, Koh builds independent, bulletproof islands that live and breathe inside any environment—from legacy and modern Magento stores to static sites.

 > "Koh doesn't synchronize your data with the DOM.
 It physically glues them together."